learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

     :class: screenshot
     :registered: true

-4. Once the download finishes, you can see your language pack in the list of installed packs.
-Learners and coaches will now be able to switch their language to any of the installed language packs.
+4. Once the download finishes, you can see your language pack in the list of installed packs, but you **MUST** restart your server to make them available for your users.
+If you are unsure on how to do this, please see `Restarting Your Server`_ .

+5. After the server restart, learners and coaches will be able to switch their language to any of the installed language packs.
 Their default will be the default that you set by clicking on "Set as default".

 Delete Language Packs
 ^^^^^^^^^^^^^^^^^^^^^^^^^